Links on Android Authority may earn us a commission. Learn more.

 If you haven’t been shopping for a new TV in a while, you’re in for a treat.
-They’ve improved by leaps and bounds in just a few short years, thanks to new technology.
+TV technology has improved by leaps and bounds in just a few short years.
 Of course, that also means you’ll have to do a little bit of homework before you get around to shopping.
-Here’s everything you need to know about 4K HDR and other new TV specs so you can make an informed purchase.
+Here’s everything you need to know about 4K HDR and related TV specs so you can make an informed purchase.

 See also: The best TV deals

 Before we get into the nitty-gritty, something to make clear is that 4K and HDR are not competing standards in any way.
 You won’t have to worry about choosing one over the other, and ideally, you want both on the same TV.

 Now that we’ve clarified that, HDR stands for High Dynamic Range.
 It’s essentially the range of colors and brightness levels a display can produce, ranging from the darkest blacks to the brightest whites.
 OLED TVs are especially known for their dynamic range because they can shut off individual pixels, resulting in a true black.
 Brightness is measured in “nits” (candelas per square meter, technically), and some newer TVs can achieve thousands of nits compared to a few hundred nits on standard dynamic range (SDR) sets.